 Well, it depends on whether people considered a cats’ sturdiness a good or bad thing.
 That brings us to Medieval and Early Modern Europe—a place where cats, mostly for religious reasons, were not treated well, to say the least.

-Cats were burned at stakes, thrown off towers, and executed in many ways during the witch hunts, which lasted from the 15th to 19th centuries and peaked between 1580 and 1670.
+People burned cats at stakes, threw them off towers, and executed in several other ways during the witch hunts.
+This happened from the 15th to 19th centuries with a peak between 1580 and 1670.

 This period strangely coincides with the repeated notions of cats having nine lives in English literature.
 Shakespeare’s Romeo and Juliet, Martson’s Dutch Courtesan, Butler’s Hudibras and other works from the 16th and 17th centuries mention cats having exactly nine lives.

-The earliest written reference is Heywood’s Dictionary of Proverbs, which was published in 1561 and stated that women have nine lives, just like cats.
+The earliest written reference is Heywood’s Dictionary of Proverbs, which was published in 1561.
+It state that women have nine lives, just like cats.
 However, it implies that this was already an established expression: everyone knows that cats have nine lives, but hey, who knew that women have, too?